Loading

 Eventually, Queen Blanche offered Raymond VII a treaty recognizing him as ruler of Toulouse in exchange for his fighting the Cathars, returning all church property, turning over his castles and destroying the defences of Toulouse.
 Moreover, Raymond had to marry his daughter Joan to Louis' brother Alphonse of Poitiers, with the couple and their heirs obtaining Toulouse after Raymond's death, and the inheritance reverting to the king.
 Raymond agreed and signed the Treaty of Paris at Meaux on 12 April 1229.

 Historian Daniel Power notes that the fact that Peter of Vaux-de-Cernay's Historia Albigensis, which many historians of the crusade rely heavily upon, was published only in 1218 leaves a shortage of primary source material for events after that year.
-As such, there is more difficulty in discerning the nature of various events during the subsequent time period.
+Accordingly, there is more difficulty in discerning the nature of various events during the subsequent time period.

 Inquisition